Tooth Problems and Their Causes

 - Tobacco use

 Fortunately, our staff is equipped to restore darkened teeth to their natural color, and in many cases, much, much whiter.
 Preventing discolored teeth can be accomplished with some simple lifestyle changes and tooth whitening treatments.

 It's estimated that up to 80 percent of all people have their wisdom teeth removed.
 Usually, this is simply because they don't fit into the mouth and can detrimentally impact the rest of your teeth.
-Dr. Smith will monitor wisdom teeth development through X-rays and make the call, usually in the late teenage years, on whether they should be extracted or not.
+Our team will monitor wisdom teeth development through X-rays and make the call, usually in the late teenage years, on whether they should be extracted or not.